 An epoxy table is durable, scratch-resistant, heat-resistant, and easy to clean.
 The best material for epoxy and river tables is typically the smoothest part of live edge wood you can get.

-The best wooden planks for resin epoxy tables come from Elm, walnut oak, Yew, etc. These woods should be properly air-dried with moisture levels below twenty percent to achieve the necessary stability.
+The best wooden planks for resin epoxy tables come from Elm, walnut oak, Yew, etc. These woods should be properly air-dried with moisture levels below twenty percent to achieve stability.

-We are professional craftsmen who spend countless hours designing and creating epoxy and river tables.
-We created a detailed list of the best wood for an epoxy table.
+I am a professional craftsman who spends countless hours designing and creating epoxy and river tables.
+I created a detailed list of the best wood for an epoxy table.

 What is the Best Wood for Epoxy Table?